truenas/middleware/docs/userguide/freenas_alert.rst

 the root user account.
 If you are aware of a critical condition but wish to remove the flashing alert until you deal with it, uncheck the box next to that message.

-Behind the scenes, an alert script checks for various alert conditions, such as volume and disk status, and writes the current conditions to
+Behind the scenes, an alert daemon checks for various alert conditions, such as volume and disk status, and writes the current conditions to
 :file:`/var/tmp/alert`.
-A javascript retrieves the current alert status every minute and will change the solid green alert icon to flashing red if a new alert is detected.
+The daemon retrieves the current alert status every minute and will change the solid green alert icon to flashing red if a new alert is detected.
 Some of the conditions that trigger an alert include:

 * a volume's capacity goes over 80%

 * new OpenZFS feature flags are available for the pool; this alert can be unchecked if you choose not to upgrade the pool at this time

+* a new update is available

 * non-optimal multipath states